Epikgo Premier Review

 This final metric in our test merited the remaining 10% of the final scores.
 We compared the range of each board, the runtime when doing a variety of different maneuvers in our obstacle course, and the time required to charge the battery.
 The Epikgo Premier has a slightly above average battery life, earning it a 6 out of 10.

 This board made it for 8.2 miles in our range test, exceeding the 7.2 miles that the Classic version of this board lasted.
-You can see how the rest of the boards compared in the chart below.

 However, this board lasted for about the same amount of time as the Classic in our obstacle course and took about 2.5 hours to completely charge.